harvardnlp/compound-pcfg/README.md

 --mode supervised --train_q_epochs 18 --count_eos_ppl 1 --gpu 0
 ```
 For this version of PTB we count the `</s>` token in PPL calculations, hence
-the use of `---count_eos_ppl 1`.
+the use of `--count_eos_ppl 1`.
 Note that this only affects evaluation and not training.

 For fine-tuning:
 ```